kubewarden/rfc/rfc/0020-policy-group.md

 This RFC proposes to add two new CRDs to the Kubewarden controller:

-- `GroupAdmissionPolicy`
+- `AdmissionPolicyGroup`
-- `GroupClusterAdmissionPolicy`
+- `ClusterAdmissionPolicyGroup`

 The CRDs will share most of the fields with the `AdmissionPolicy` and `ClusterAdmissionPolicy` CRDs, respectively.
-The main difference is that the `GroupAdmissionPolicy` and `GroupClusterAdmissionPolicy` CRDs will have a list of policies.
+The main difference is that the `AdmissionPolicyGroup` and `ClusterAdmissionPolicyGroup` CRDs will define a list of policies.
-Also, the `GroupAdmissionPolicy` and `GroupClusterAdmissionPolicy` CRDs will have a field to specify the boolean expression that will be used to evaluate the policies and a `message` field to specify the message that will be returned when the group policy is rejected.
+Also, the `AdmissionPolicyGroup` and `ClusterAdmissionPolicyGroup` CRDs will have a field to specify the boolean expression that will be used to evaluate the policies and a `message` field to specify the message that will be returned when the group policy is rejected.

 ## Example CRD